 Photographs are not allowed in the Sistine Chapel, you may not use your phone, and you are requested to remain quiet while inside.

-After the Vatican Museums and the Sistine Chapel, you can then visit St. Peter’s Basilica.
+After the Vatican Museums and the Sistine Chapel, you can visit St. Peter’s Basilica.

 St Peter’s Basilica